VahedBarzegari/GTFS_Insights/README.md

 ### Notice

-These codes are primarily intended to help familiarize you with GTFS rather than to demonstrate the most optimal or efficient coding practices.
+1. These codes are primarily intended to help familiarize you with GTFS rather than to demonstrate the most optimal or efficient coding practices.
 They could be written in a cleaner and more structured way, but the focus here is on understanding GTFS concepts rather than code optimization.
+2. The Interactive Dasoboard Is Going